xinchenhong/xinchenhong.github.io/README.md

 ### <font face="Time New Roman" >News</font>
+- <font face="Time New Roman" >2020.6.19&emsp;&emsp;I am invited as the reviewer for International Journal of Environmental Research and Public Health.
 - <font face="Time New Roman" >2020.6.13&emsp;&emsp;I get a PhD dgree in Fujian Agriculture and Forestry University (FAFU). </font>
 - <font face="Time New Roman" >2019.8.30&emsp;&emsp;I am invited as the reviewer for Forests.
 - <font face="Time New Roman" >2019.8.30&emsp;&emsp;One paper"Perceived occurrences of soundscape influencing pleasantness in urban forests: A comparison of broad-leaved and coniferous forests" is newly accepted by Sustainability.</font>